Group knowledge and individual introspection: Knowledge operators and possibility relations

 \subsection{The duality between knowledge operators and possibility relations}

-Throughout this paper, I confine myself to knowledge operators that can be represented by a possibility relation.
-More generally, it is well-known that every possibility relation represents a knowledge operator, but only certain knowledge operators can be represented by a possibility relation.
+Every possibility relation represents a knowledge operator, but only knowledge operators satisfying both distributivity \eqref{eq:K0} and necessitation \eqref{eq:K0'} can be represented by a possibility relation---see \cite{morris1996logic}.
+Throughout this paper we confine ourselves to knowledge operators that are representable by a possibility relation.